kyphan38/arca/assets/docs/1-foundations/system design/beginner/3-design-requirements.md

 Concepts

-- SLO (Service Level Objective): The internal goal developers set for the system (e.g., "We want 99.999% uptime")
+- SLO (Service Level Objective): The internal goal developers set for the system (e.g., We want 99.999% uptime)
 - SLA (Service Level Agreement): An agreement with the customer.
-If the SLO is not met, there are consequences, such as a partial refund.
+If the SLO is not met, there are consequences, such as a partial refund

 ## Reliability, Redundancy, and Fault Tolerance